NUTRITION VALUE

 What is NVP

-The purpose of NVP is to codify, operationalize, and expand Food as Medicine benefits by building scalable infrastructure, shared referral pathways, and implementation tools that support integration across healthcare systems, payers, and food providers.
+The purpose of NVP is to codify, operationalize, and expand FAM benefits by building scalable infrastructure, shared referral pathways, and implementation tools that support integration across healthcare systems, payers, and food providers.

 1

-Systems mapping of Food Intervention Models and FAM benefit barriers across Michigan
+Systems mapping of FAM programs, stakeholders, and workflows across Michigan

 2

-Pilot program implementation across CQIs — oncology, chronic disease, and surgical programs
+Pilot program implementation across health care quality improvement initiatives including oncology, diabetes, and surgical care

 3